JitkaCNGroup/lentils/testing/login/Login001 - login as admin.md

 # Login001 - login as admin

 *Description*
->This test case verifies that the administrator is redirected to the Admin part and the list of the teams is displayed.
+>This test case verifies that after successful login the administrator is redirected to the Admin part and the list of the teams is displayed.

 *Preconditions*